top of page

 Taoism Religion in Chinese Culture

-Taoism Religion, also named Daoism Religion or Daojiao, is a Chinese religion that evolved from Taoism Philosophy and ancient Chinese Mythology.
+Taoism Religion, also known as Daoism Religion or Daojiao, is a Chinese religion that has evolved from Taoism Philosophy and ancient Chinese Mythology.

-It respects Lao Zi (or Lao Tzu) as the saint and deity and his masterpiece Dao De Jing (or Tao Te Ching) as an essential classic.
+It venerates Laozi (or Lao Tzu) as a saint and deity, considering his masterpiece Dao De Jing (or Tao Te Ching) as an essential classic.

-It consists of a complete system of magical forces and deities and a series of outstanding scientific achievements.
+It encompasses a comprehensive system of magical forces and deities, alongside a series of remarkable scientific achievements.

-Taoism Religion is the most mysterious and secular religion in traditional culture, which sounds far away but has indeed integrated into and profoundly influenced Chinese people’s daily lives for thousands of years.
+Taoism Religion stands out as the most mysterious and secular religion in traditional culture, seemingly distant, yet it has indeed seamlessly been integrated into and profoundly influenced the daily lives of Chinese people for thousands of years.

 Silk Manuscript of Dao De Jing (Tao Te Ching), Unearthed From Tomb of Prime Minister Li Cang (? — 185 BC)